 Tip: Most manufacturers state a “Cv” value, which is a universally accepted flow capacity index, known as “flow coefficient”.
 It forms an easy way for you to compare similar sized valves.

 Once you’ve used these five factors to identify the valve type you need, then weigh specific performance and integration attributes of matching brands and models available from valve manufacturers.
 Still a bit overwhelmed?
 Don’t worry!
 We’ve made it easy to browse our online catalog and narrow your results until you have found the exact products needed for your specific application.
 You can even search within results for the exact terms you’re looking for.

-If you’d like more help choosing the right valve, or have questions about any of our products, please contact us at 1-800-477-8707.
+If you’d like more help choosing the right pneumatic control valve, or have questions about any of our products, please contact us at 1-800-477-8707.

 In the pneumatic valve world, we often oversize valves for applications.
 Many times we size the valve strictly off of the port size that the customer wants to use, which can make the valve significantly higher in flow than is needed.
 This is not generally a problem in industrial applications as actuators can easily be slowed down using flow controls and the oversize situation will never be noticed.

 While oversizing is not usually an issue with in on/off valves, correct sizing is necessary for proportional valves.
 Remember that a proportional valve allows the control of flow out of the valve based on the electrical input signal given.
 Oversizing of a proportional valve can cause loss of fine control in the output of the valve.
 For instance, if the valve is greatly oversized to the application, a signal to open 10% of the flow range of the valve will be a much greater flow than what may be needed.
 Therefore, opening the valve further will show no difference on the total system operation.